daver987/LuxuryRideService/README.md

-# Luxury Ride Service Nuxt 3
+# High Park Livery Nuxt 3

-This Project Includes Windicss, Pinia for State Management, VueSplide for the Slider, Iconify for Icons, and headlessUI.
+This Project Includes Unocss, VueSplide for the Slider, Iconify for Icons, and headlessUI.
 Production deployed to Cloudflare Workers.
-More Updates to come

-Look at the Nuxt 3 [documentation](https://v3.nuxtjs.org).

 ## Setup